zamazan4ik/awesome-pgo/article/article.md

 ## Attention anchor

 Many of the technology-related people like numbers, especially when we are talking about performance.
-Since I want to get your attention to the topic of how PGO helps in real-life, I will show you at the very beginning some performance numbers with links to the actual benchmarks.
+Since I want to get your attention to the topic of how PGO helps in real life, I will show you at the very beginning some performance numbers with links to the actual benchmarks for the most famous (FMPOV) open-source projects.

-TODO: add the most famous applications and PGO results for it

-`QPS` - Queries Per Second, `TPS` - Transactions Per Second, `RPS` - Requests Per Second, `EPS` - Events Per Second.
+(just for reference: `QPS` - Queries Per Second, `TPS` - Transactions Per Second, `RPS` - Requests Per Second, `EPS` - Events Per Second)

 | Application | Performance improvement | Benchmark link |
 |---|---|---|